chuv13/vinnymarquez/_posts/2012-07-02-custom-silverlight-controls-selectiongroupcontrol.md

 layout: post
 permalink: /blog/2012/07/02/custom-silverlight-controls-selectiongroupcontrol/
 category: blog
-#categories:
-#  - Personal
-tags:
-  - code
-  - csharp
-  - dotnet
-  - silverlight
-  - silverlight con Trolls
+tags: code csharp dotnet silverlight customcontrols
 ---
 <span><span>Wow, thats a mouthful.
 I just didn&#8217;t know what to call it.
 It basically behaves like radio buttons in a group, but instead of of radio buttons, you see clickable buttons.
-It is a lookless control, usable by markup, items are variable and bindable, and so is the current selected item (sourcecode available at the end of the page).� I plan to include this in my upcoming control library for Silverlight named: Silverlight con Trolls.</span></span>
+It is a lookless control, usable by markup, items are variable and bindable, and so is the current selected item (sourcecode available at the end of the page).
+I plan to include this in my upcoming control library for Silverlight named: Silverlight con Trolls.</span></span>

 Disclaimer: I am actually pretty new to lookless controls.
 Because of the prodding (and guidance) of our CTO Mark Ortigas and TL Mikee Reyes I decided to take the plunge.
 Lol.
 So from now on I&#8217;ll be writing more articles about Silverlight development (even if you guys don&#8217;t want to read them. lol).

 ***EDITED: 7/3/2012**

-**Demo:� <a title="Silverlight con Trolls Demo" href="http://demos.johnvinnymarquez.net/index.aspx" target="_blank">http://demos.johnvinnymarquez.net/index.aspx</a>**
+**Demo: <a title="Silverlight con Trolls Demo" href="http://demos.johnvinnymarquez.net/index.aspx" target="_blank">http://demos.johnvinnymarquez.net/index.aspx</a>**

 **Code structure:**